EOSIO/taurus-node/docs/01_nodeos/03_plugins/producer_plugin/index.md

 ## Long running time transaction

-The producer can be configured to allow very long transaction time for large scale contract actions.
+Smart contracts implementing enterprise application logic may need to run on top of a large scale of data entries because of the complexity of the business logic and the scale of the blockchain state.
+For supporting such requirements, the EOSIO-Taurus producer can be configured to allow very long transaction time for large scale contract actions.

 It can even exceed block time through a parameter